 The purpose of this page is to list down my current set of rituals and any heka I want to share here.
-I don't want to replicate what I already have on the old wordpress site, so feel free to browse there if there's something you're particularly interested in.
+I don't want to replicate what I already have on the old wordpress site, so feel free to browse there if there's something you're particularly interested in that you can't find here.
+The only exceptions to this are the all-purpose general Kemetic rites

-My practice these days is Kemetic Orthodoxy and Hekatean witchcraft.
+My practice these days is Kemetic Orthodoxy and witchcraft.
 I have a focus on the planetary days that helps me keep track of time and aligns myself with their various energies.
-My morning devotions comprises of the simple Kemetic devotions outlined below as a container for my meditation practice.
-I also invoke the planetary ruler of the day, as well as read hymns to Sobek and Hekate, before my morning meditation.
-It's become a lovely ritual for me to ground me and keep me in touch with the gods.
+My morning devotions comprises of ritual devotions as a container for my meditation practice.
+I also invoke the planetary ruler of the day, as well as read hymns to Sobek and Aset-Hekate, before my morning meditation.
+The specific ritual I do in the morning changes depending on my time, mood, and energy, but the simple devotions below are my base for when I have little time and still want to do ritual.

 I use this rite during times when I can't do formal Senut due to purity issues, low energy, being away from home, travelling, etc. You don't need much to perform this rite, and you can always customise it to suit your gods and your own rites and style.
 This can be done on any established shrine (if your gods permit it), or at any temporary or informal shrine space.
 Adapt it to your needs.